 a UCSC Extension, Santa Clara, California, USA

-Abstract

-APIs are not new.
-They’ve served as interfaces that enable applications to communicate with each other for decades.
-But the role of APIs has changed dramatically in the last few years.
-Innovative companies have discovered that APIs can be used as an interface to the business, allowing them to monetize digital assets, extend their value proposition with partner-delivered capabilities, and connect to customers across channels and devices.
-When you create an API, you are allowing others within or outside of your organization to make use of your service or product to create new applications, attract customers, or expand their business.
-Internal APIs enhance the productivity of development teams by maximizing reusability and enforcing consistency in new applications.
-Public APIs can add value to your business by allowing third party developers to enhance your services or bring their customers to you.
-As developers find new applications for your services and data, a network effect occurs, delivering significant bottom-line business impact.
-For example, Expedia opened up their travel booking services to partners through an API to launch the Expedia Affiliate Network, building a new revenue stream that now contributes $2B in annual revenue.
-Salesforce released APIs to enable partners to extend the capabilities of their platform and now generates half of their annual revenue through those APIs, which could be SOAP-based (JAX-WS) and, more recently, RESTful (JAX-RS).

 APIs are not new.
 They’ve served as interfaces that enable applications to communicate with each other for decades.
 But the role of APIs has changed dramatically in the last few years.
 Innovative companies have discovered that APIs can be used as an interface to the business, allowing them to monetize digital assets, extend their value proposition with partner-delivered capabilities, and connect to customers across channels and devices.
 When you create an API, you are allowing others within or outside of your organization to make use of your service or product to create new applications, attract customers, or expand their business.
 Internal APIs enhance the productivity of development teams by maximizing reusability and enforcing consistency in new applications.
 Public APIs can add value to your business by allowing third party developers to enhance your services or bring their customers to you.
 As developers find new applications for your services and data, a network effect occurs, delivering significant bottom-line business impact.
 For example, Expedia opened up their travel booking services to partners through an API to launch the Expedia Affiliate Network, building a new revenue stream that now contributes $2B in annual revenue.
 Salesforce released APIs to enable partners to extend the capabilities of their platform and now generates half of their annual revenue through those APIs, which could be SOAP-based (JAX-WS) and, more recently, RESTful (JAX-RS), Spring Boot and now Micronaut.

 SOAP web service depends upon a number of technologies (such as UDDI, WSDL, SOAP, HTTP) and protocols to transport and transform data between a service provider and the consumer, and can be created with JAX-WS.